section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 published: true
 url: /pathlib-vs-os-modules-for-file-and-directory-system-operation/
 title: Pathlib Vs OS Modules for File and Directory System Operations
-description: In this article, we will look at what OS and Pathlib modules are, where and how do use them for file system operations.
+description: In this article, we will look at what OS and Pathlib modules are, where and how to use them for file system operations.
 author: akenz-michael
-date: 2022-02-15T00:00:00-00:00
+date: 2022-02-22T00:00:00-03:11
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: